nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing help

 - Command format: `help`
-- Explanation: Shows a message explaining how to access the help page.
+- What it does: Shows a message explaining how to access the help page.

 ![help message](images/HelpWindow.png)

 ### Adding a doctor:

 - Command format: `add-doc n/NAME p/PHONE_NUMBER e/EMAIL s/SPECIALITY y/YEARS_OF_EXPERIENCE [t/TAGS]…`
-- Explanation: Adds a doctor to the address book.
+- What it does: Adds a doctor to the address book.

 ![add-doc](images/AddDoc.png)